Wire0n-misc/dqmj2-randomizer/README.md

 DQMJ2 Randomizer is a tool made in Python  that allows you to randomize monsters encounter in Dragon Quest Monster Joker 2.This only works for EU (European) versions of the game.

+**This tool is regulary updated, so check for updates and fixes !**

 ## Requirements

 This tool needs Python 3.11.4 at least in order to run!